 Use the cleaning snake to reach down each side of the slide and slowly scrub out any debris and oil.
 Remember to use your snake from each side instead of just forcing it through the bend.
 Clean 360 degrees around the interior of the slide.

 Take extra care to ensure this piece dries properly.
 It will likely need more time to dry than the other slides due to its length.

 7. Clean the tuning slide

-This slide captures your saliva during play and is likely to see more corrosion than your other slides.
+This slide captures your saliva during play and is at greater risk of corrosion than your other slides.
 The tuning slide is also integral to your tuning.
 So take your time and show this slide the attention it deserves.